Bulletproof vest: Nanomaterials in ballistics

 Currently, there are a number of methods by which nanomaterials are being implemented into body armor production.
 The first, developed at University of Delaware is based on nanoparticles within the suit that become rigid enough to protect the wearer as soon as a kinetic energy threshold is surpassed.
 These coatings have been described as shear thickening fluids.
 These nano-infused fabrics have been licensed by BAE systems, but as of mid-2008, no products have been released based on this technology.

 In 2005 an Israeli company, ApNano, developed a material that was always rigid.
 It was announced that this nanocomposite based on tungsten disulfide nanotubes was able to withstand shocks generated by a steel projectile traveling at velocities of up to 1.5 km/s.
 The material was also reportedly able to withstand shock pressures generated by other impacts of up to 250 metric tons-force per square centimeter (24.5 gigapascals; 3,550,000 psi).
 During the tests, the material proved to be so strong that after the impact the samples remained essentially unmarred.
 Additionally, a study in France tested the material under isostatic pressure and found it to be stable up to at least 350 tf/cm^{2} (34 GPa; 5,000,000 psi).

-As of mid-2008, spider silk bulletproof vests and nano-based armors are being developed for potential market release.
-Both the British and American militaries have expressed interest in a carbon fiber woven from carbon nanotubes that was developed at University of Cambridge and has the potential to be used as body armor.
-In 2008, large format carbon nanotube sheets began being produced at Nanocomp.